-The Knowledge Center on Higher Education for Advancing Development through Higher Education (commonly referred to as The Knowledge Center) works to create, curate, analyze and share knowledge about capacity building and institutional transformation in higher education for development.
+The Knowledge Center on Higher Education for Advancing Development through Higher Education (commonly referred to as The Knowledge Center) worked to create, curate, analyze and share knowledge about capacity building and institutional transformation in higher education for development.
 The Knowledge Center is an initiative of the Association of Public and Land-grant Universities (APLU).
-Based in Washington, D.C., the Knowledge Center's activities provide policy makers, donors, researchers, and practitioners with evidence-based approaches to inform investments in human and institutional capacity development of institutes of higher education in developing countries.
+Based in Washington, D.C., the Knowledge Center's activities provided policy makers, donors, researchers, and practitioners with evidence-based approaches to inform investments in human and institutional capacity development of institutes of higher education in developing countries.
 Our purpose is to develop knowledge in support of strengthening international higher education's capacity to address socioeconomic development challenges facing the developing world and improving APLU member university engagement with these higher education institutions.

 Our mission is to improve development assistance to higher education around the world.
 We pursue this mission because we believe that institutions of higher education are vital to development, innovation, and poverty reduction.

 To achieve this mission we: